codingMustache/codingMustache/README.md

 ## Daily Trivia

-Which of these is not a layer in the OSI model for data communications?
+The numbering system with a radix of 16 is more commonly referred to as
- 1. Connection Layer
+ 1. Binary
- 2. Application Layer
+ 2. Duodecimal
- 3. Transport Layer
+ 3. Hexidecimal
- 4. Physical Layer
+ 4. Octal

 <details>
   <summary>Answer</summary>
-  Connection Layer
+  Hexidecimal
 </details>